plblum/jivs/README.md

 - [Logging](#logging)
 - [Testing your work](#testing-your-work)

-## Conditions - the validation rules
+## Conditions: The validation rules
 A validator is the combination of two classes:
 1. The *Condition* which is the rule that evaluates the data, determining validity.
 2. The *Validator* which hosts the error messages and one Condition object.
-It contains the validate() function that uses the Condition to determine validity and interacts with the containing ValueHost and ValidationManager, who deliver the results to the UI.
+It contains the `validate()` function that uses the `Condition` to determine validity and interacts with the containing `ValueHost` and `ValidationManager`, who deliver the results to the UI.

 To emphasize this separation, let's see how our configuration objects look:
 ```ts